husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarion_LEGO.md

 https://husarion.com/core2/tutorials/howtostart/offline-development-tools/ - conifguring offline dev tools

 https://cloud.husarion.com/ - Husarion cloud to manage all your CORE2 or RoboCORE based robots.
-Web IDE (Integrated Development Environment) is on-site, so you can develop a code directly from a web browser.
+Web IDE (Integrated Development Environment) is online, so you can develop a code directly from a web browser.
 Write control algorithms and web user interface for your robot and control it from anywhere.

 https://play.google.com/store/apps/details?id=com.husarion.configtool2 - hConfig app to connect CORE2 to the internet and cloud.husarion.com